niklasramo/dragdoll/docs/docs/keyboard-sensor.md

 # KeyboardSensor

-KeyboardSensor listens to `document`'s `keydown` events and normalizes them into unified drag events.
-You can configure start/end/move/cancel predicate functions, which determine the drag's movement and the keys that control the drag.
+KeyboardSensor listens to keyboard events and normalizes them into unified drag events.
 This sensor is designed to be as simple and as customizable as possible with minimal API interface.

 ## Example